Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Flexible, built-in proof-of-delivery options

-Route4Me’s Cons
+Route4Me Cons

 • Occasional GPS or mapping inconsistencies reported in user reviews

-Route4Me is Ideal for:
+Route4Me Is Ideal For

-Route4Me offers tiered pricing starting at around $60 per vehicle per month, with additional costs for advanced routing, tracking, and analytics modules.
+Tiered pricing starting at around $60 per vehicle per month, with additional costs for advanced routing, tracking, and analytics modules.

 5. Routific